Kernes Bloc — Successful Kharkiv: Ideology

 The party declares 30 strategic steps for the development of the Kharkiv Oblast and Kharkiv itself.
-In relation to the central government, it positions itself as the opposition, and between Hennadiy Kernes and the former head of the Kharkiv Regional State Administration Oleksiy Kucher there were quite tense relations.
+In relation to the central government, it positions itself as the opposition, and between Hennadiy Kernes and the former Head of the Kharkiv Regional State Administration Oleksiy Kucher there were quite tense relations.
 According to political scientists, the party is regionalist in ideology.

 The party was formed mainly from former members of the Party of Regions and took a moderate pro-Russian position.
 After the Russian invasion of Ukraine, the party adopted a pro-Ukrainian position, despite the fact that collaborationism was widespread among party members.

 Many opponents of Kernes, accused him of establishing his personal power in Kharkiv, corruption and budget embezzlement on various city projects.
 In particular, Kernes was accused of creating a mafia clan in Kharkiv and putting enormous pressure on small and medium-sized businesses.

+Since 2022, following the Russian invasion of Ukraine, Kharkiv Mayor Ihor Terekhov has declared all public transportation in Kharkiv free.
+During martial law in Ukraine, numerous social projects have been implemented in Kharkiv, including free lunches, free water stations, and a number of other initiatives.
+In April 2026, Ihor Terekhov and his administration faced intensifying criticism for their "left-wing" policy agenda, with opponents accusing the leadership of prioritizing political visibility through subsidized initiatives, such as free public transportation, at the expense of fiscal stability.
+These accusations emerged alongside concerns over the city's mounting municipal debt and the deteriorating financial condition of communal services, which critics argue have been neglected in favor of left-wing populist public relations campaigns.

 Youth wing

 In 2021, the youth wing of the political party Kernes Bloc — Successful Kharkiv was created.
 Today, the youth of this political force is actively involved in organizing scientific, cultural, sports, environmental and educational events, and also participates in the formation and development of the youth environment in Kharkiv.